 Know your camera

 Know your camera sounds like an obvious thing but it is well worth repeating.
 You don’t want to be fiddling with the settings while the action is happening!
 Do you want to be able to freeze the action or take beautiful landscapes?
 Do you want to take candid portraits or street scenes?
-Most of the time, you might want to keep it on program mode, however, this can be a bit limiting.
+Most of the time, you might keep it on program mode, however, this can be a bit limiting.